priyankahotkar/System-Design-Website/Readme.md

   - Incremental stroke sync with batching and eraser support
   - Snapshot + recent strokes model for fast late‑join loads
   - Synchronized clear for all users in a room

-- Integrated code editor with sandboxed execution endpoint
+- Integrated code editor with sandboxed execution
+  - Java → runs via JDoodle API
+  - Python / C++ → executed in isolated Docker sandbox with memory + time limits
+- CORS restricted to backend only
 - Auth (JWT) with Google/email support (backend JWT + Firebase client)
 - Whiteboards persisted in MongoDB with periodic state saves
 - Roadmap and badges (earn on milestones)